matthewtatsch/azure-streaming-cdc-poc/README.md

 # Notes on things to be sure to document

 - If using a local client tool to connect to PostgreSQL, be sure to add firewall rules for the source IP address
+- Be sure to grant ASA jobs the corresponding Event Hub Receiver role on Event Hub

 # Useful Resources